J Biomed 2019; 4:14-34. doi:10.7150/jbm.34611

 CEP55, a protein associated with ALIX and the ESCRT complex and a known downstream target of the oncogene FOXM1, was exclusively found to be membrane-localized in exosomes derived from malignant head and neck squamous cell carcinoma cells .
 Moreover, these exosomes were demonstrated to reprogram the transcriptome of recipient human normal oral keratinocytes.
 The expression profile was altered to pro-oncogenic effects.

 Researchers from the University of Kentucky adopted a hitherto uncommon approach for evaluating the diagnostic power of exosomes in non-small cell lung cancer (NSCLC).
-The study relied on for lipid profiling of exosomes isolated from plasma, instead of looking into (the more conventionally researched) aberrant expression patterns of the exosomal proteome and/or miRNome.
+The study relied on lipid profiling of exosomes isolated from plasma, instead of looking into (the more conventionally researched) aberrant expression patterns of the exosomal proteome and/or miRNome.
 Sophisticated multivariate statistical clustering of the total exosomal lipidome revealed a panel that distinguished between early, late NSCLC patients and healthy controls.

 Exosomes can be exploited for therapeutic purposes as well.
 By way of illustration, systemically administrable paclitaxel-loaded macrophage-derived exosomes for targeting pulmonary cancer metastases were recently established .
 The formulation relied on surface biofunctionalization of the exosomes with a recognition moiety for targeting the sigma receptors overexpressed in pulmonary carcinoma.
 Interaction of the vectorising tag at the cell surface initiates receptor-mediated endocytosis of the exosomes, which showed outstanding accumulation in lung metastases and antineoplastic effects superior to those instigated by free paclitaxel or unmodified paclitaxel exosomes.

 One ingenious way to tackle cancer is to stealthily introduce suicide genes that, upon internalization in the cancer cell, initiates destructive mechanisms that ends up killing the neoplasm from within.
 An endogenous modification of MSCs with the suicide fusion gene cytosine deaminase::uracil phosphoribosyl transferase of yeast, produced exosomes containing the mRNA for the gene .
 The exosomes were taken up by the cancer cells on incubating the latter in the conditioned medium of the genetically engineered MSCs.
 On introducing the prodrug 5-fluorocytosine, the protein encoded by the mRNA within the internalized exosomes mediated the conversion of the 5-fluorocytosine to the active 5-fluorouracil.
-This strategy should be further investigated, given its promise in exclusively limiting cytotoxicity to cancer cells, given proper targeting.
+This strategy should be further investigated, with its promise in exclusively limiting cytotoxicity to cancer cells, given proper targeting.

 Exosomes have been deployed as platforms for pulsatile drug delivery, oftentimes a propitious scenario in cancer chemotherapy.
 Wang et al. adopted a dual ligand targeting strategy for a synergistic effect within the context of a photoresponsive exosomal system.
 Thanks to its amphiphilic nature, (1,2)-dioleoyl-sn-glycero-3-phosphoethanolaminepoly(ethylene glycol) (DSPE-PEG) was readily incorporated into the exosomal phospholipid bilayer.
 Culturing THP-1 macrophages with DSPE-PEG-SH and DSPE-PEG-RGD conjugates yielded cells functionalized with sulfhydryl groups and the integrin-binding RGD peptide.
 THP-1-derived exosomes exhibited both modifications.
 AuNRs constituted the next surface alteration, where it bound the sulfhydrylated exosomes by Au-S bonds.
 The bound AuNRs was made to link to folic acid, which was to serve as the second targeting moiety in cooperation with RGD.
 Beside its utility as a fatty acid anchor to exosomes, AuNRs served a more active role in the developing model.
 The study made use of AuNRs innate ability to absorb NIR and bring about a laser-induced thermal disruption of the exosomal membrane.
 Loading the photoresponsive, dually conjugated exosomes with doxorubicin yielded the chemotherapeutic, photothermal targeting system.
 The group confirmed successful targeting of tumor cells and remarkably improved cytotoxicity of NIR irradiated doxorubicin-containing exosomes compared with solely photothermal ablation-dependent therapy.